Orde Wingate: Family

-Orde Wingate had a wife, Lorna, and a son born six weeks after his death, Lt Col Orde Jonathan Wingate, who joined the Honourable Artillery Company after a regular Army career in the Royal Artillery and became the regiment's commanding officer and later regimental colonel.
+Orde Wingate's wife was Lorna Paterson who was the daughter of Walter Edward Moncrieff Paterson and the violist Alice Ivy Hay.
+Alice Ivy Hay wrote a biography of her son-in-law titled "There was a Man of Genius : Letters to my Grandson Orde Jonathan Wingate" published in 1963.
+Orde Jonathan Wingate was a son born six weeks after his death, Lt Col Orde Jonathan Wingate, joined the Honourable Artillery Company after a regular Army career in the Royal Artillery and became the regiment's commanding officer and later regimental colonel.
 He died in 2000 at the age of 56, and was survived by his wife and two daughters.

 He was also related to Reginald Wingate and Ronald Wingate.
 The Governor of Malta, Sir William Dobbie, was his uncle.
+His sister was missionary and linguist Rachel O. Wingate.